mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 ### Enable Offline Editing

+> **Concept note: What is offline editing?** **Offline editing** means the app can keep working when the device temporarily loses internet access.
+The map, basemap, and editable layers are packaged onto the device ahead of time, so the field worker can still view the map and add or edit features.
+Later, when the device reconnects, those edits can be synchronized back to the hosted layer.

 1. Click on the **Map Properties** button ![](images/20250326_125443_image.png) on the left side of the page, then click on the **item details**.

    ![](images/20250326_125414_image.png)